-Students are required to be in school all day on days of games and no later than 8:20 on days following games in order to practice or play in an activity.
+Students are required to be in school all day on days of games/meets and no later than 8:20 on days following games/meets in order to practice or play in an activity.
 Failure to do so will result in loss of participation for that day unless prior arrangements are made and approved by the head coach AND administration.
 Additional consequences for repeat or severe offenses may be imposed by the head coach or administration.
+Administration reserves the right to make a final determination based on extenuating factors.